Krassnig/CodeDraw/README.md

 # CodeDraw

 CodeDraw is an easy-to-use drawing library.
+It is made for beginners that understand little about programming and enables them to draw and animate various shapes and images to a canvas.
+It is made with more advanced drawing and rendering libraries in mind so that once you switch to those, your intuition should match how you have to use other libraries.

 ## How to install

-Go to https://github.com/Krassnig/CodeDrawForJava/releases and download the newest CodeDraw.jar .
+Go to https://github.com/Krassnig/CodeDrawForJava/releases and download the newest CodeDraw.jar.

 ### Intellij